Note: Concerns about street lighting need to be directed to responsible agency.

 - Implementation Measure IS-IM17.
 Street Lighting.
 Prepare street lighting standards that allow for community specific priorities and standards and that specify when streetlights are required based on intersection type and functional classification.
 Establish lighting design criteria, considering AASHTO and International Dark-Sky Association guidelines.

-Privately Funded Street Lighting: In areas where street lighting is not provided, private street lighting can be obtained through PG&E. The application for PG&E's street lighting service is found here Version OptionsStreet LightingHeadline.
+Privately Funded Street Lighting: In areas where street lighting is not provided, private street lighting can be obtained through PG&E. If an existing street light is not maintained by a lighting district, then the street lighting is most likely privately funded.
+The application for PG&E's street lighting service is found here Version OptionsStreet LightingHeadline.

 Note: This webpage contains external links.
 Please report broken links to: firstname.lastname@example.org.
 Be sure to include a link to this webpage.
 Thank you for helping to keep links current.